Taytay/juke-rocket/README.md

 ## Origin

 I originally used [PhonieBox](http://phoniebox.de/index-en.html) to build my son a simple Raspberry Pi-based "Jukebox".
-This worked pretty well, but lost support for Spotify back in May of 2022.
+This worked pretty well, but [lost support for Spotify](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/1815).
 I wrote this to simplify and make it work with Spotify again.
 This project has about 2% of the functionality of Phoniebox, but it's the 2% I need: Tap an RFID card and play a song on Spotify.

 ## Installation and usage instructions (WIP)